Updated pursuant to the release of the proposed EU Artificial Intelligence Act April 2021

 Regular reviews must be undertaken to monitor the decisions of the AI and audit them against the intended use and ethical framework.
 If the AI deviates from the purpose and ethics in any way, the deviations must be documented, reported to the ethics committee and corrective actions implemented within a reasonable period since discovery depending on the severity of the issue based on the risk and impact assessment.

-If you would like to learn more about the effective and ethical use of AI in business please contact us at email@example.com
+If you would like to learn more about the effective and ethical use of AI in business, and the steps you need to consider to become compliant with the new EU AI Act please contact us at email@example.com